The debate over Final Fantasy VII Remake is between the rational and the irrational.

 The rational always ask whether or not it’s worth it to invest in something at the moment.
 The irrational does not ask question.
 They just consume product and get excited for next product.

 Why is this?
-What you have to understand, is that corporations have succeeded into brainwashing people into parrots with talking points.
-What’s sensible is to save your money and when you play the game it’ll still be new to you.
+What you have to understand, is that corporations have succeeded at brainwashing people into parrots with talking points.
+What’s sensible is to save your money.
+When you play the game it’ll still be new to you.
 Everyone should wisely spend their money, and hold Square Enix to making the best product possible.

 Yet everyone else tries to make others feel bad for not spending their money just to get the new thing.
 To not be apart of the “in-crowd”.
 They’ve literally become corporate zombie shills for a company they don’t work for.
 If one doesn’t give the company their money, these fans feel the need to ridicule you until you step in line.

 If people knew the implication of acting like a drone/hand puppet for a company that doesn’t acknowledge them as an employee, they’d be horrified at how far gone they are.
 They’d feel depressed.
 And then they’d wake up.